haoweydu/2020-5ai-team6-Du/docs/user_guide.md

 # 4 Main Scenarios of Use
 ### 4.1 View the temperature data
 1. Open the website
-2. Click on the temperature section displayed on the temperature
+2. Click on the temperature section displayed on the navbar
 3. You can now see all the stats regarding the temperature of the building.

-### 4.2 Another scenario
+### 4.2 View the sound data
 1. Open the website
-2. On the home page you can a welcome message
-3. Tap on the "Chi Siamo?" section
+2. Click on the sound section displayed on the navbar
-4. You can now see informations about us
+3. You can now see all the stats regarding the audio volume inside the building.
-5. You can also access the Marconi website from a link given in that page

 # 5 TroubleShooting
 ### 5.1 Cannot access